gulfiliz/gulfiliz.github.io/_posts/2025-06-01-special-relativity.md

 ## II.
 The Two Postulates

-Einstein's special relativity rests on two postulates — stated with extraordinary economy:
+Einstein's special relativity rests on two postulates, stated with extraordinary economy:

 **Postulate 1: The Principle of Relativity**

 *The laws of physics are the same in all inertial reference frames.*

-An inertial frame is one moving at constant velocity — no acceleration, no rotation.
+An inertial frame is one moving at constant velocity: no acceleration, no rotation.

-This is Galileo's relativity, extended: not just mechanics, but all physics — including electromagnetism.
+This is Galileo's relativity, extended: not just mechanics, but all physics, including electromagnetism.

 There is no experiment you can perform